rdf-connect/rml-utils-processor-ts/README.md

 ### [`js:RMLMapperReader`](https://github.com/julianrojas87/rml-mapper-processor-ts/blob/main/processors.ttl#L44)

 This processor executes RML mapping rules using the Java-based [RMLMapper engine](https://github.com/RMLio/rmlmapper-java).
 A mapping process can be defined within a Connector Architecture (CA) pipeline, by defining an input stream of RML mappings, which will be executed sequentially.
+A default writer channel (`js:output`) needs to be defined, where all produced RDF triples/quads will be streamed, from mappings that do not define explicit Logical Targets.
 A set of logical sources (`js:rmlSource`) and targets (`js:rmlTarget`) can be optionally declared to make them visible to the CA pipeline.
-Otherwise a default output (`js:output`) needs to be defined, pointing to a file where all produced RDF triples/quads will be collected.

 Logical sources can be marked as trigger-based (`js:trigger`) to indicate that they will be updated in the future and therefore, triggering new mapping executions.
 Finally, a path (`js:rmlJar`) to a local RMLMapper can be given.
 An example definition of the processor is shown next: